-7.10 Study Leave
+7.9 Study Leave

-- 7.10.1 A principal who applies for and is awarded one of the 75 full time equivalent study awards, available nationally each year to all primary teachers and principals, shall be granted leave on pay for the period of the study.
-The priorities for the awarding of the study awards shall be as determined by the Ministry after consultation with NZEI Te Riu Roa. - 7.10.2 In allocating study awards the good employer requirements of section 77A of the State Sector Act 1988 shall be considered. - 7.10.3 Up to five of the 75 awards may be available to teachers or principals who intend to undertake an agreed project of research in education.
+- 7.9.1 A principal who applies for and is awarded one of the 75 full time equivalent study awards from the Ministry | Te Tāhuhu o te Mātauranga, available nationally each year to all primary teachers and principals, shall be granted leave on pay for the period of the study. - 7.9.2 In allocating study awards the good employer requirements of section 597 of the Education and Training Act 2020 shall be considered. - 7.9.3 Up to five of the 75 awards may be available to teachers or principals who intend to undertake an agreed project of research in education.

-7.11 Refreshment Leave
+7.10 Refreshment Leave

-- 7.11.1 Principals attested as meeting the principals' professional standards in this Agreement shall be entitled (subject to clause 7.11.2) to take unpaid refreshment leave of one school term after three years in the school or up to one school year after five years in the school.
-When a period of refreshment leave has been taken, a further period of qualifying service in the school, from the date of return from leave, is required before the principal may be considered for further refreshment leave. - 7.11.2 Entitlement to refreshment leave in clause 7.11.1 is subject to: - (a) The employer's ability to find a suitable reliever to fill the vacancy created by the principal taking the leave, including any consequential vacancy arising as a result of an existing employee acting in the principal's position.
+7.10.1 Principals attested as meeting the principals' professional standards in this Agreement shall be entitled (subject to clause 7.10.2) to take unpaid refreshment leave of one school term after three years in the school or up to one school year after five years in the school.
+When a period of refreshment leave has been taken, a further period of qualifying service in the school, from the date of return from leave, is required before the principal may be considered for further refreshment leave.

+- 7.10.2 Entitlement to refreshment leave in clause 7.10.1 is subject to: - (a) The employer's ability to find a suitable reliever to fill the vacancy created by the principal taking the leave, including any consequential vacancy arising as a result of an existing employee acting in the principal's position.
 A suitable reliever is a person who will be able, to the satisfaction of the employer, to relieve in the school during the period of the principal's leave.
 The employer shall use reasonable endeavours to find a suitable reliever.
 Reasonable endeavours in this context means accessing suitable relievers from current staff, e.g., DP or AP and/or advertising locally if necessary; and does not mean advertising regionally or nationally except as required in this Agreement to fill a vacancy of one year's duration.
-It does not require the employer to place more than one advertisement; and - (b) the principal not being subject to current competency or disciplinary processes. - 7.11.3 Time off on refreshment leave will count as service for the purposes of long service and severance calculations.
-It will not count for the purposes of sick leave or holiday pay calculations or for entitlement to public holidays. - 7.11.4 A principal taking refreshment leave shall not accept employment as a teacher or principal in another state or state-integrated NZ school.
-However, a principal may agree to undertake occasional day relief work.
+It does not require the employer to place more than one advertisement; and - (b) the principal not being subject to current competency or disciplinary processes. - 7.10.3 Time off on refreshment leave will count as service for the purposes of long service and severance calculations.
+It will not count for the purposes of sick leave or holiday pay calculations or for entitlement to public holidays. - 7.10.4 A principal taking refreshment leave shall not accept employment as a teacher or principal in another state or state-integrated NZ school.
+However, a principal may agree to undertake occasional day relief work. - 7.10.5 Periods of secondment to a Specified Education Sector Agency will not count towards qualifying service under clause 7.10.1 for a period of refreshment leave.

-7.12 Paid Sabbatical Leave
+7.11 Paid Sabbatical Leave